Representation learning in cerebellum-like structures: Plasticity in expansion layers

 \subsection{Reinforced plasticity of principal cell excitation}

 Reinforced plasticity of principal cell excitation refers to the facilitation, or long-lasting synaptic changes, enabled by neuromodulatory signals that encode behavioral relevance.
-In the mushroom body (MB) calyx, such plasticity is typically induced after sensory experience paired with appetitive or aversive stimuli, thus selectively reinforcing neural pathways associated with behaviorally relevant cues.
-In the cerebellum granule layer, although generally less well explored, pharmacological application of nicotine---a cholinergic agonist---has been shown to facilitate synaptic plasticity, demonstrating reinforcement-like modulation in the presence of neuromodulatory attention-like signals.
+In the mushroom body (MB) calyx, such plasticity is typically induced after sensory experience paired with appetitive or aversive stimuli, thus selectively reinforcing neural pathways associated with behaviorally relevant cues (see Table~\ref{tab:reinforced_principle_cells} for an overview).
+In the cerebellum granule layer, although generally less well explored, pharmacological application of nicotine---an agonist of acetylcholine receptors---has been shown to facilitate synaptic plasticity~\cite{prestori2013gating, cao2022nicotine}, demonstrating reinforced plasticity in the presence of neuromodulatory attention-like signals.
 Strikingly, although sources of neuromodulation differ greatly between both systems, experimental findings point towards shared mechanisms through which reinforcement enhances representations of behaviorally relevant inputs.

-In the MB calyx of insects, reinforcement-driven plasticity has been demonstrated across species, including honey bees~\cite{szyszka2008associative} and \textit{Drosophila}~\cite{louis2018cyclic}, where pairing odor stimuli with appetitive or aversive outcomes selectively modifies Kenyon cell (KC) responsiveness.
-During appetitive learning, pairing an odor with sucrose for a few brief trials (five 30-s pairings) produces a robust increase in odor-evoked dendritic \calcium{} responses within at least 5–15 minutes in both species~\cite{szyszka2008associative,louis2018cyclic}, revealing a rapid, physiological form of reinforcement.
-Repeated spaced training induces long-term appetitive memory associated with an increase in the number of microglomeruli responding to the conditioned odor and structural reorganization within these same synaptic complexes~\cite{Baltruschat2020}.
-This coincides with faster decay of odor-evoked \calcium{} signals, reminiscent of enhanced synaptic depression that occurs during presynaptic long-term potentiation in the cerebellum granule layer (see previous sections).
+In the MB calyx, reinforcement-driven plasticity has been demonstrated across species, where pairing odor stimuli with appetitive or aversive outcomes selectively modifies Kenyon cell responsiveness.
+These changes are most pronounced after long-term memory (\textbf{LTM}) formation through repeated spaced trainings.
+For example, appetitive LTM in \textit{Drosophila} results in an increase in the number of microglomeruli responding to the conditioned odor and structural reorganization within these same synaptic complexes~\cite{Baltruschat2020}.
+This is paralleled by findings in honey bees and leaf-cutting ants, where appetitive and aversive LTM causes an increase in MG density~\cite{hourcade2010long, falibene2015long}, whereas the exposure to non-harmful stimuli decreases their density~\cite{falibene2015long}.
+Similarly, aversive LTM formation in \textit{Drosophila} has been shown to lead to sequential increase in the activity of different KC subtypes within 9–48 hours~\cite{yu2006drosophila, akalal2010late}, and an increase in the number of responsive KCs to the conditioned odor~\cite{Delestro2020}.